 High political reform (moral, social and cultural) in the context of the reform activities and transatlantic / European reform networks of William Cowper-Temple and Georgina Cowper-Temple.

 The meaning and uses of eccentricity in British culture over the ‘long nineteenth century’.

-Histories of mercy and integrity in Britain and the British world from c.1760.
+Histories of mercy in Britain and the British world from c.1760.

 Interdisciplinary interests are reflected in my membership of the Plymouth University Nineteenth-Century Studies group (PUNCS, established 2014).
 See https://plymouthuniversitynineteenthcenturystudies.wordpress.com/